 How to Do a Mediterranean Diet the French Way

-It’s June and summer will officially be here soon.
-I’m dreaming of the Cote d’Azur, ahhh Nice… In fact, I’m making this summer a French Riviera Summer, it’s all about a sunny Mediterranean vibe.
-Time to get in shape for the beach, pool, lighter clothes and outdoor fun.
-Especially in summertime, the healthy glow of the Mediterranean diet is the way to go.
-This meal plan for June uses the best of seasonal produce, including lots of vitamin A and omega 3 for health and glow.
-This is a low calorie diet, so combined with healthy nutrition, and lots of fiber, you’ll be ready for the sun in no time.
+This is the perfect time to get in shape, or rather, être bien dans sa peau, to feel good in one’s skin.
+For the beach, the pool, lighter clothes and just being outdoors.
+In summertime, the healthy glow of the Mediterranean diet is the way to go.
+I’ve created a meal plan for June that uses the best of seasonal produce, including lots of vitamin A and omega 3 for health and glow.
+This is a low calorie diet, so combined with healthy nutrition, and lots of fiber, you’ll be feeling good ready for the sun in no time.
 And of course the recipes have a French Riviera twist 😉 Let’s dive in and enjoy how to do a Mediterranean Diet – the French Way!

 Why a Mediterranean Diet?

 The Mediterranean diet is all about plant-based whole foods and healthy fats.
-The sunny Mediterranean is full of seasonal produce, especially in June.
+The sunny Côte d’Azur in June is bursting with seasonal produce.
 Bring on the greens!
-Green beans, kale, spinach, and especially jars full of pistou and pesto.
+Green beans, kale, spinach, peas and jars full of pesto.
 Carrots, strawberries and blueberries to give us a glow.
 A Mediterranean diet naturally includes lots of fiber, from the legumes, whole grains and fruits.
-Healthy fats like olive oil and omega 3 loaded salmon are included here too.
+Healthy fats like olive oil and omega-3 found in salmon, avocados and chia seed are included here too.
 Don’t forget a good rosé, this is the south of France after all, perfect with the sunlit cuisine of the Cote d’Azur.
-And speaking of the blue coast, I just received my copy of Le Sud by Rebekah Peppler and I am obsessed.
+And speaking of the blue coast, I will be referring often to Le Sud by Rebekah Peppler with which I am still obsessed.
 Filled with beautiful, magical recipes, stories and photographs from the south of France, I can’t get enough.
-I’ve already tried several recipes and each has been très fabuleux.
-I highly recommend it!
+Each recipe I’ve tried has been très fabuleux, I can’t wait to get to the ones I missed last year.
+Highly recommended!

 A Mediterranean Diet the French Way